 Sounds cool.
 How did you make it?

-Oh, how fortunate you should ask that.
-There is a blog post on here in which I talk about the process and all the different sides to making even a small project like this one come to life.
+Oh, how fortunate you should ask.
+There is a blog post on here in which I talk about the process and the challenges in making even a small project like this one come to life.